 The use of and access to material available within this website or any of the links contained within this website are for informational purposes only and not for the purpose of providing legal advice.
 You should consult with an attorney to obtain advice with respect to any particular legal issue.

 Last Updated 9/2/2016

 What Can I Do About My Criminal Record?

 Criminal records can be a big barrier to overcome in seeking employment.
 But the good news is that there are steps you can take to clean up your record and get a clean slate.

 This guide is designed to help you learn all about the process of dismissing prior convictions on your record, also known as expungement or dismissal.
 This might not work in all cases or for all crimes, but it could give you an opportunity to start fresh.

 Do I Qualify for Expungement or Dismissal?

 As previously mentioned, not all records can be expunged or dismissed, although they are treated the same in the state of California.
-Expungement or dismissal of convictions are generally granted to misdemeanors -- or felonies that could have been tried as misdemeanors -- that resulted in a stay at county jail, probation, a fine or a combination of these things.
+Expungement or dismissal of convictions are generally granted to misdemeanors -- or felonies that could have been tried as misdemeanors -- that resulted in a stay at a county jail, probation, a fine, or a combination of these things.

 Additionally, there are convictions that absolutely cannot be expunged or dismissed.
-Primarily, these crimes involve sexual assault of a minor, the concealment of sexual assault of a minor, or child pornography.
-But certain felony offenses for refusing vehicle inspection, evading an officer or resisting arrest can also be excluded from expungement or dismissal under certain circumstances.
+Primarily, these crimes involve the sexual assault of a minor, the concealment of sexual assault of a minor, or child pornography.
+But certain felony offenses for refusing vehicle inspection, evading an officer, or resisting arrest can also be excluded from expungement or dismissal under certain circumstances.

 You should seek legal advice to determine your eligibility for expungement or dismissal, as there are many lawyers in the area who specialize in “restorative justice.”
-If you do, here are some helpful questions to ask yourself in order to prepare:
+If you do, here are some helpful questions to ask yourself to prepare: